Blog

 • Limited support for capturing real-time meeting or event context

-• Better suited for ongoing relationship maintenance than immediate post-event follow-up
+• Better suited to ongoing relationship maintenance than immediate post-event follow-up

-HiHello emphasizes branded digital business cards and consistent professional identity sharing.
-It is commonly used to maintain a polished digital presence across meetings and teams.
+HiHello emphasizes branded digital business cards and consistent professional identity across teams.
+It is commonly chosen to maintain a tidy digital presence in meetings and demos.

-• Real-time profile updates: Ensures recipients always see the latest contact information.
+• Real-time profile updates so recipients always see the latest details

-• Team identity controls: Maintains consistent professional identity across departments.
+• Team identity controls for consistent presentation across departments

 • Does not natively capture meeting notes or conversation context